MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-quantum-include-jupyter.md

 1. Once you have your Q# operations defined, use the `%azure.*` magic commands to connect and submit jobs to Azure Quantum.
 You'll use the resource ID of your Azure Quantum workspace in order to connect.
-(The resource ID can be found on your workspace page in the Azure Portal.)
+(The resource ID can be found on your workspace page in the Azure portal.)

    If your workspace was created in an Azure region other than \"West US\", you also need to specify this as the `location` parameter to `%azure.connect`.